input-output-hk/cardano-benchmarking/benchmarks/cluster3nodes/docs/transactions.md

-CLICMD="stack --nix exec cardano-cli --"
+CLICMD="cabal --enable-nix exec cardano-cli --"

 # the index of the genesis UTxO to transfer